-The Ecozoic era, coined by Thomas Berry, is a vision for a future founded on mutually enhancing relationships between human societies and the global community of life, including the environment.
+The Ecozoic era, coined by Thomas Berry, is a vision for a future founded on mutually enhancing relationships between human societies and the global community of life.
 Leadership for the Ecozoic will chart a course for enabling this new era.

 Charting a sustainable future